After big spending and hard lobbying, Pfizer eyes new tax home

 POLITICAL CALENDAR

 Pfizer spent $9.49 million on lobbying in 2014 and $10.1 million on lobbying in 2013, according to the Center for Responsive Politics .
-This makes it a top pharmaceutical spender along with Amgen (AMGN.O), which spent $8.56 million in 2014; Eli Lilly (LLY.N), which spent $8.2 million that year, and Novartis AG NOVN.VX, which spent $6.54 million.
+This makes it a top pharmaceutical spender along with Amgen, which spent $8.56 million in 2014; Eli Lilly, which spent $8.2 million that year, and Novartis AG, which spent $6.54 million.

 Pfizer lobbies on a variety of topics and does not break down how much they lobby on tax reform specifically.
 Among those representing Pfizer's tax interests is Ken Kies, one of Washington's top tax lobbyists.